-BUS 253- Marketing Management Internship I (3, arranged) Prerequisite: Consent of instructor
+BUS 253- Marketing Management Internship I

 For students in marketing, business management and other business-related curriculums.
 Students work a minimum of 15 hours weekly in an approved business establishment earning credits for satisfactory achievement of chosen job objectives.
 Class meets with instructor coordinator each week for a one-hour seminar session designed to aid the executive-bound student in defining and clarifying out-of-class work experiences.
 Topics are intended to personally aid student in planning and handling career advancement effectively.
-Fee, F. Sp
+Fee.
+F, Sp